PushpendraUpadhyay202/BridgeLabz-Training/README.md

 ## 📊 Learning Checklist

-- 🔧 Environment Setup
+- ✅ Environment Setup
-- 🌐 Git & GitHub Basics
+- ✅ Git & GitHub Basics
-- 🧱 C# Syntax & Structure
+- ✅ C# Syntax & Structure
-- 🔢 Data Types
+- ✅ Data Types
-- ➕ Operators
+- ✅ Operators
-- ⌨️ Command-Line Input / Output
+- ✅ Command-Line Input & Output

 ---

 ## 🌱 Continuous Learning

-This repository will be updated daily as I progress through the BridgeLabz training program.
+This repository is updated regularly to reflect my progress throughout the BridgeLabz training program.
-Each commit represents consistent learning and hands-on practice.
+Each commit represents consistent learning, hands-on practice, and continuous skill development.

 ---

 ## ⭐ Final Note

-> Consistency is the key to mastery.
+> "Small progress every day leads to big results."
-> Every commit represents daily learning and improvement 🚀
+> This repository is a reflection of my commitment to learning, improving, and becoming a better software developer 🚀